 Teachers build visits and visitors into most projects and children at Nunney First School experience a wide range of out-of-school activities that include visits to museums and country parks, trips to towns and cities, outdoor activities in the local area and taking part in challenging and adventurous activities.

-Below are some of the visits and visitors that contributed to children’s learning across the 2016-2017 academic year.
+Below are some of the visits and visitors that have enriched the curriculum for pupils at Nunney School.

 Singing Workshop And Arts Day With Chris James